In addition to her short-lived academic career, Lovelli has been appointed for consulting roles within the areas of health and development.

 Here are some of the food to eat on this diet:

 - Fresh fruits & vegetables

 - Whole grain bread

 - Raw honey

 To complete this diet, you can pray before you eat, as praying is thought to increase the energy vibration of the food.
 It is also a good idea to meditate.

-The DASH diet was originally designed to help people with high blood pressures.
+The DASH diet was originally designed to help people with high blood pressure.
 The diet plan is to feed on fruits and vegetables, low-fat and nonfat dairy, with nuts, beans and seeds.
 You're expected to cut back on the empty carbs and eat more protein with healthy fats.
-According to the DASH Diet eating plan website, when applied this principle has also aided people in achieving sustainable weight-loss.
+According to the DASH Diet eating plan website, when applied this principle has also aided people in achieving sustainable weight loss.

 The DASH diet plans are divided into three:

 The idea behind this diet is to eat foods common in the Mediterranean and reap the health benefits as you do so.
 According to Eating Well Magazine, eating slowly and enjoying every bite is an important part of this diet:

 - Replace your vegetable oils with healthy olive oil, and use it for everything from salad dressing to drizzles.